pcubillos/pyratbay/docs/atm_tutorial.rst

 abundances, and altitude profiles), and saves it to a file.
 At minimum, the user needs to provide the arguments required to compute the pressure and temperature profiles.
-Further, ``Pyrat Bay`` will compute abundance profiles only if the user provides the respective arguments.
+Further, ``Pyrat Bay`` will compute volume-mixing ratio (abundance) profiles only if the user sets the ``chemistry`` provides the respective arguments.
 Likewise, the code will compute the altitude profiles only if the user provides the respective arguments (which also require that the abundance profiles are defined).